gomorpheus/morpheus-docs/getting_started/guides/vmware_guide.rst

 Introduction
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Welcome to Morpheus!
 This guide is designed to help you get started and quickly get the most out of Morpheus with VMWare.
 By the end, you will integrate your first cloud, configure networking, prepare and consume images, provision instances, and get started with automation.
 We will briefly discuss installation and account setup but will provide links to additional resources for those very first steps.
 For the most part, this guide assumes you are able to get Morpheus installed and are ready to move forward from that point.
 There is a lot more to see and do in Morpheus that is beyond the scope of this guide.
 For more, consult the complete Morpheus documentation or take part in our user community forum.

 Installation & Setup
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^